appsmithorg/appsmith-docs/.github/styles/README.md

 ## Tips & tricks
 * Add words to be recognized as valid: There could be instances where the linter would raise issues for words as misspelled which are technically correct.
 For example, `datasource`, `Appsmith` and more.
 To add these as exceptions, you could navigate to ` .github\styles\Vocab\technical`.
 Open `accept.txt` file and add the words to it.
 Vale linter would ensure that these words are treated valid.
-* Add words to be recognized as invalid: You would want linter to raise errors when some words even if are correct as invalid.
+* Add words to be recognized as invalid: There are some words that we want to raise errors, even if they are technically correct.
 To do that, navigate to ` .github\styles\Vocab\technical`.
-Open `reject.txt` and add the words to it.
-Vale linter would ensure that the words added are treated as invalid and error are raised.
+Open `reject.txt` and add the words to it on new lines.
+Vale linter ensures that these words are treated as invalid and errors are raised.